seligman/aws-ip-ranges/README.md

 This repository tracks changes to that file, and based off a trigger on the SNS topic automatically produces this chart showing how what percentage of the Internet's IPv4 address space AWS is in control of.
+Here's an [animation of the history](https://youtu.be/Su25yl7eol8) of the AWS's IP usage.

 [Comparing other providers](https://github.com/seligman/cloud_sizes), as of 2021-08-24, Microsoft's Azure has 20439974 IPs, or 0.55%, and Google Cloud has 9092864 IPs, or 0.25%.